-Cornwallis began his military career in earnest during the Seven Years’ War, transferring to the 85th Regiment of Foot and serving in Germany for three years.
-After his father passed away in 1762, he replaced him as the Earl of Eye and took his seat in the House of Lords.
+Cornwallis began his military career in earnest during the Seven Years’ War, transferring to the 12th Regiment of Foot and serving in Germany for three years.
+After his father passed away in 1762, he replaced him as Earl and took his seat in the House of Lords.
 During the first few years of his earldom, tensions between American colonists and the British crown rose to a boiling point.
 Cornwallis sympathized with the colonists and voted to repeal the Stamp Act; he was one of only five members to vote for this motion.

 Colonial sympathies did not prevent him from serving the crown in the Revolution.
 In December 1775, following the Battle of Lexington and Concord, Cornwallis received a promotion to the rank of lieutenant general and departed for America.
 He participated in the first British expedition against Charleston and fought in the New York and Philadelphia Campaigns.